Aaron1515/Pirateme/README.md

 Pirateme::Fake.captian

-    Return a name of a captian by random.
+    Return a name of a pirate captian by random.

+Pirateme::Fake.pirate

+    Return a name of a pirate by random.

 Pirateme::Fake.action